mpcm/trickle-engine/README.md

 * Impact - array/single json path to set
 * Value - array/single json path to use in set
 * Condition - obj representing condition (if conditional)
- * [['d.field1','==','t.fact1'],'&&',['d.field2','>=','t.fact2']]
+ * [[data.field1, op.eq, fact.fact1], op.and, [data.field2, op.gteq, fact.fact2]]
 * Trickle - array/single json path to true/false value

-An rpc. namespace should be reserved in which to perform non-trivial-matrixized processes An d. namespace should be reserved for the current data object scope A t. namespace should created for table facts
+A rpc. namespace should be reserved in which to perform non-trivial-matrixized processes A data. namespace should be reserved for the current data object scope A fact. namespace should be reserved for table facts
+A op. namespace should be reserved for operations like &&, ||, ==, >=

+Dynamic inline replacements like data.containter.{containter.current}.field1 should be supported, with containter.current being a value populated by either an expansion over the container list, or via the current containter trigger context.

+One of the sticking points becomes variables where intermediate observable values are skipped due to traditional programing habits.
+Make sure you create points that are observable if they are needed, for cleaner rules or simply outside observability.